Guide to Installing A Blue Moon

 3. Find your shader model (2nd line from bottom)

-4. Download the correct shader package based on your model
+4. Select the correct shader package based on your model within MO2

 Selecting Your Platform